EmilKarpinski/RTG_TP53_MammothDel_Analysis/README.md

 <ins>Summary</ins>: Takes a tab delimited file containing windows and concatonates overlap or contigous ones into a single interval for easier downstream processing.

+### TFBSTools_JASPAR2014.R
+<ins>Language</ins>: R

+<ins>Summary</ins>: Takes in a CSV containing some information on the contig and the sequence, and predicts transcription factor binding sites within the region.

 # Source Information
 Scripts were generated as part of Karpinski et al. (2025).
 If used as part of your work, please cite the script used and the source publication: [DOI]